STEP-IT-Academy/CSharp_Basics/README.md

-# Here is my practice on the basics of C Sharp.
+# Here is my practice on the basics of C Sharp